Bay Area faces heightened fire risk, starting Wednesday night

 "I have some good news, the fire danger is looking less likely Wednesday night into Thursday," said Nicco.

-The wind and humidity levels will play a major factor on what happens next.
+The wind and humidity levels will play a major factor in what happens next.

 Nicco's Accuweather forecast shows wind gusts peaking Thursday around 5 p.m. at less than 30 miles per hour.